-Thailand is an emerging economy which is heavily export-dependent, with exports accounting for more than two-thirds of GDP.
+Thailand is an emerging economy which is heavily export-dependent, with exports accounting for two-thirds of GDP.
 Thailand is the second largest economy in Southeast Asia and ranks highly in the production and export of motor vehicles and parts, electronic goods and agricultural commodities.
-Currently, the manufacture of technological products and vehicles is driving Thailand's strong growth in exports, with manufacturing and construction the country's key production sectors.
+The manufacturingof technological products and vehicles is driving Thailand's strong growth in exports.

 Government reforms have improved regulatory efficiency in recent years.
 Labour regulations are relatively flexible and property rights are generally applied effectively.